-Slovenia: Electricity market switch from hourly to a 15-minute ISP8.
-January 2021. / SEE Energy News
+Slovenia: Electricity market switch from hourly to a 15-minute ISP, SEE Energy News

 The Slovenian electricity market switched from an hourly to a 15-minute ISP with the delivery date 1 January 2021.
 In general, this means that the basic unit of account, as far as the market is concerned (closed contracts, operational forecasts, imbalance settlement), switches from one hour to 15 minutes.
 In this way, the market system will be closer to the operation of a real-time electricity system.